realmbgl/dcos-how2marathon/service-account.md

 ### when do you need a service account

-... like you want to interact with dc/os to create a certificate and key for your service ...
+You need a service account if your service needs to interact with dc/os, e.g to create a certificate and key for your service.

 ### create service accout and service account secret